sambev/reporter_view/README.md

 *** WARNING ***
 The settings.py file is tracked, DO NOT commit your credentials/server info if you are contributing.

+Create css files with:
+`grunt less`
-Once your database servers are running, start the webserver with

-`python manage.py runserver`
+Once your database servers are running, start the webserver with `python manage.py runserver`